interactivedatacomics/interactivedatacomics.github.io/documentation.md

       "url":"mypanels/panel1.svg"}
 ]
 ```

+that are placed in certain layout that paves a visual narrative.
+For print comic creators, stories are often told across fixed, pre-determined page counts.
+While on the screen, the space a comic occupies is suddenly no longer fixed.

+The **basics** has Panels, Layout, Variables and Classes, which set up materials that prepared for interactive [**operations**] (#operations).

 ### layout
 Different layouts or different version of contents can be set in ``"layouts": [ ]``, give each layout a name then it could be called directly in the **Load layout** operation.
 Here are three examples of how to use the an array to build up different layouts. (*tip:* if you have several panels that are placed together and will be fixed forever (no interaction will dissassemble this panel group), you can export and manege these panels as 'one' panel (one single image).)